Tag: 1970s

 The Lincoln moved with the stealth and purpose of a panther north along Scott past Alta Plaza Park toward the Marina.

-“Just keep an eye on him and don’t worry about where we’re going,” Shane growled.
-The Lincoln caught the green light and swung left on Lombard, following the sparse traffic along the curve toward the bridge, before suddenly swerving right onto Lyon.
 It wasn’t until Shane turned past the newly restored Palace of Fine Arts rotunda and parked behind the science center that one of the Oppenheimer brothers had opened in the old exhibit hall that Rosenda began to guess what his plan might be.

-Designed by local architect Bernard Maybeck, and built for the 1915 Panama-Pacific Exposition, the Neo-classical Palace of Fine Arts framed a picturesque lagoon, complete with swans that slowly floated through their private dream world.
-The tableau was designed to echo a decaying ruin, and until the last few years, it had done it’s job extremely well; the original wood, plaster, and burlap finally succumbing to the harsh weather arriving from the Pacific.
+Designed by local architect Bernard Maybeck, and built for the 1915 Panama-Pacific Exposition, the Neo-classical structure framed a picturesque lagoon, complete with swans that slowly floated through their private dream world.

+The tableau was designed to echo a decaying ruin, and until the last few years, it had done it’s job extremely well; the wood, plaster, and burlap finally succumbing to the relentless atmosphere coming straight off the Pacific.
 The City had just finished rebuilding everything in poured concrete and steel, and Shane, who knew everyone from the contractors to the supervisors, had the keys.

 “Hold tight, I’ll make sure we’re sound,” Shane stepped out of the Lincoln and took off toward the museum.
 Rosenda watched him go, fully expecting the night to end in the cavernous exhibition building.
-Shane, however, veered off toward the rotunda before completely disappearing into the fog.
+Shane, however, veered off toward the rotunda before disappearing into the fog.

 “Say, sweetheart,” Cole tentatively tried his luck at using his battered charm.
 “Can’t you loosen this rope a bit?
-I mean, bloody hell, your friend there is either a cowboy or in to some really kinky shit.
+I mean, bloody hell, your friend there is either a cowboy or into some really kinky shit.
 I can’t feel my hands.”

 “Look, Lucious, I don’t care what issues you are working through that make you act like a drunken clown juggling lit torches in a lumber yard, but you are not going to burn down my career.”

 Cole was still trying to muster his faculties enough to construct a pithy rejoinder when Shane yanked open the rear suicide door.
-He reached into the Lincoln and without a word, grabbed Cole by a confluence of knots, which invariably made them all suddenly cinch tighter.
+He reached into the Lincoln and, without a word, grabbed Cole by a confluence of knots, which invariably made them all suddenly cinch tighter.

 “All right, I am going to cut you loose.
 If you bolt, I’ll catch you, and when I do, I’m going to pitch you into the lagoon,” he explained, pointing with the blade toward the murky, freezing pond that reflected the ornate colonnade and rotunda.
 “We need to get you inside and find you some clothes.
 Are you onboard, smart guy?”